 reasoned arguments in favor of or opposing particular beliefs or courses of action.

-Convincing by the character of the author
+Convincing by the writer/endorser's personal character and

-Highlight shared moral values with author or endorser
+Highlight shared moral values with writer/endorser

 Appeal to the audience's sense of justice and virtue